Gamification: Points

 Points are basic elements of a multitude of games and gamified applications.
 They are typically rewarded for the successful accomplishment of specified activities within the gamified environment and they serve to numerically represent a player's progress.
 Various kinds of points can be differentiated between, e.g. experience points, redeemable points, or reputation points, as can the different purposes that points serve.
 One of the most important purposes of points is to provide feedback.
 Points allow the players' in-game behavior to be measured, and they serve as continuous and immediate feedback and as a reward.

 Badges

 Badges are defined as visual representations of achievements and can be earned and collected within the gamification environment.
 They confirm the players' achievements, symbolize their merits, and visibly show their accomplishment of levels or goals.
 Earning a badge can be dependent on a specific number of points or on particular activities within the game.
 Badges have many functions, serving as goals, if the prerequisites for winning them are known to the player, or as virtual status symbols.
 In the same way as points, badges also provide feedback, in that they indicate how the players have performed.
 Badges can influence players' behavior, leading them to select certain routes and challenges in order to earn badges that are associated with them.
-Additionally, as badges symbolize one's membership in a group of those who own this particular badge, they also can exert social influences on players and co-players, particularly if they are rare or hard to earn.
+Additionally, as badges symbolize one's membership in a group of those who own this particular badge, they also can exert social influences on players and co-players.